 An AP within an AP MLD shall provide in the Critical Update Flag subfield of the Capability Information field (9.4.1.4 (Capability Information field)) of the Beacon and Probe Response frames it transmits an indication of an update to the value carried in the Change Sequence subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD.
 An AP shall provide this indication in the Beacon frame(s) until (and including) the next DTIM Beacon frame on the link that the AP is operating on.

+If an AP corresponding to a nontransmitted BSSID in a multiple BSSID set is affiliated with an AP MLD, then the AP corresponding to the transmitted BSSID in the same Multiple BSSID set shall

+include in the Beacon and Probe Response frames it transmits the Change Sequence fields that indicate changes of system information for that AP corresponding to a nontransmitted BSSID and other APs within the AP MLD to which that AP corresponding to the nontransmitted BSSID is affiliated with, where the change sequence field value for each AP is initialized to 0, and is incremented when there is a critical update to the operational parameters for that AP.

+provide in the Critical Update Flag subfield of the Nontransmitted BSSID Capability element (for that nontransmitted BSSID) an indication of an update to the value carried in the Change Sequence subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD.
+The transmitted BSSID in the multiple BSSID set shall provide this indication in the Beacon frame(s) (and including) the next DTIM Beacon frame of the nontransmitted BSSID.

 A non-AP STA within a non-AP MLD may decode the Critical Update Flag subfield in the Capability Information field.